 The Joanna Macy Center at Naropa (JMC@N) seeks to advance the vision and legacy of Dr. Joanna Macy’s work in order to empower present and future generations in building a more resilient world that works for all.

-$10 General Admission / $5 JMC Members / FREE to Students & Summer Writing Program participants
+$10 General Admission / $5 JMC Members & Students

-To become a member of the JMC for discounts, join our email list by contacting Program Manager, Karta Elise Hassler.
+To become a member of the JMC for discounts, updates and volunteer opportunities, join our email list by contacting Program Manager, Karta Elise Hassler.

 Part of our mission at JMC@N is convening community and building a network.
 In that spirit, we want to let you know about some great events hosted by like-minded organizations.
 We hope you’ll check them out.